ylz15/Controls_Technical_Interview_Jingfen_Wang/Algorithm_Challenge/Elevator/README.md

   arrivals side of the simulation.
 Within the code, the number of people who've arrived on a floor is represented as an integer variable within the floor_s structure.

-To build the project, type the following in your command terminal: gcc elevator_problem.c -o elevator_problem
+To build the project, type the following in your bash terminal: gcc elevator_problem.c -o elevator_problem

-To run the project, type the following in your command terminal:
+To run the project, type the following in your bash terminal:
 ./elevator_problem.exe

 Candidate Action Items: